Could algorithms replace writers?

 By itself, Narrative Science is not a sufficient replacement for a human writer.
 Then again, there is that Forbes byline.
 Still, the program relies on humans to enter data and certain parameters before it can produce content.
 But after that interaction, the algorithm takes over, and much of the end result is automated.

 In this respect, it’s similar to other algorithm-based tools.
-For example, users might liken Raven Tools to a digital marketing Swiss Army knife because of its broad applications and numerous functions.
+For example, users might liken Raven software to a digital marketing Swiss Army knife because of its broad applications and numerous functions.
 Yet it still requires some level of human interaction in order to do what it’s supposed to do.

 Yes, some things are automated, like the contact discovery tool, or the function that says hey buddy, you’re trying to add a link that already exists in the Link Manager.